gregurco/jobeet-tutorial/docs/days/day-5.md

 The above `requirements` entry forces the id to be a numeric value.
 If not, the route won’t match.

-We cal also define HTTP methods allowed for our routes.
+We can also define HTTP methods allowed for our routes.
 For now we should accept only `GET` methods:
 ```php
 use Sensio\Bundle\FrameworkExtraBundle\Configuration\Method;